c1bles/T3RM1N4L/README.md

 ```
 > Don't forget to add your newly made command to the `help` one, _unless you want to make it a secretttt..._

+> To add dashes and such to your command, use quotation marks. eg. "re-po"

 </details>

 <details closed="">